 So without further delay, here are the best VPNs for torrenting:

-1. NordVPN – Best all-around VPN for torrenting
+1. NordVPN – Best VPN for torrenting (fastest speeds and best features)

 |Logs||No logs (audited)|

-NordVPN is currently the best VPN for torrenting in 2021.
+NordVPN is currently the best VPN for torrenting and tops our list.
 It does exceptionally well in the areas of speed and security.
 NordVPN is a Panama-based VPN provider with a strict no logs policy.
-It is one of the few VPNs that has undergone (and passed) independent third-party audits:
+It is one of the small number of VPNs that has undergone (and passed) independent third-party audits:

-- NordVPN passed a no-logs audit conducted by PWC AG in Zurich, Switzerland.
-This audit confirmed NordVPN’s no-logs policy and data protection measures.
+- NordVPN passed two separate no-logs audits that confirmed NordVPN’s no-logs policy and data protection measures.

 - NordVPN passed an independent security audit conducted by Versprite.
 Additionally, they have partnered with Versprite to conduct ongoing audits and penetration testing, while also launching a public bug bounty program.

-NordVPN runs a very secure network with 5,500+ servers spanning 59 countries.
+NordVPN runs a very secure network with 5,500+ servers spanning 60 countries.
 All servers run in RAM-disk mode (without hard drives), which makes it impossible to store any data on the server.
-Additionally, NordVPN is currently rolling out colocated (self-owned) servers with 10 Gbps bandwidth channels to deliver the fastest speeds and strong security.
-And unlike ExpressVPN and Surfshark, NordVPN does not use any virtual server locations.
+Additionally, NordVPN is currently rolling out colocated (self-owned) servers with 10 Gbps bandwidth channels to deliver the fastest speeds.

 NordVPN also stands out from the crowd with the privacy and security features it offers.
 These include: